How to Choose Quality Landscape Lighting Fixtures

 High-quality fixtures may be constructed out of brass, copper or aluminum.
 Brass and copper have the advantage of better weathering corrosive environmental elements.
 In fact, aluminum fixtures are not recommended for use within 25 miles of saltwater coast line.
 Even inland, brass and copper will generally outlast aluminum fixtures.

 Most low-cost aluminum fixtures use recycled aluminum and as a result they have impurities.
-These fixtures will very quickly start to pit and corrode in as little as 1 year.
-Better made aluminum fixtures are constructed with virgin, high quality billet aluminum, and are treated with a durable, protective finish.
+These fixtures will very quickly start to pit and corrode in as little as one year.
+Better made aluminum fixtures are constructed with virgin, high-quality billet aluminum, and are treated with a durable, protective finish.

-Aluminum does dissipate heat more efficiently, but brass and copper fixtures are engineered with heat sinks and thermally tested to ensure they can operate properly with their paired light source.
-If you purchase a VOLT® fixture, whether brass, copper, or aluminum, you are buying a high quality product designed and warrantied to last and perform.
+Aluminum does dissipate heat more efficiently, but brass and copper fixtures are engineered with heat sinks that are thermally tested to ensure they can operate properly with their paired light source.
+If you purchase a VOLT® fixture - whether brass, copper or aluminum - you are buying a high-quality product designed and warrantied to last and perform.